Philippus/julius/README.md

 Julius - Roman Numerals
 =======================

-This is a library for working with Roman Numerals in Scala.
+Julius is a library for working with Roman Numerals in Scala.
 It was started to get more comfortable with functional programming, Scala and property based testing.

 It aims to: